mansim07/datamesh-on-gcp/README.md

     pip3 install faker_credit_score
     ```

+8. Make sure your admin@&lt;ldap&gt;.altostrat.com account has the "Organization Administrator" role assigned.

-8. Use Terraform to setup the rest of the environment
+9. Use Terraform to setup the rest of the environment

     ```bash
     cd ~/datamesh-on-gcp/oneclick/